playi/WonderPy/README.md

 2. Python 2.7
 3. Familiarity with python and command-line tools

 ## Install dependencies

+1. pip
+Installing pip tends to vary from system to system, so we can't provide specific instructions it.
+Here's [Google on the topic](https://www.google.com/search?q=how+to+install+pip).

+2. VirtualEnv
+  `pip install virtualenv`
+  Depending on how you installed pip, you may need to
+  `sudo pip install virtualenv`

-1. XCode Command Line Tools must be installed:
+3. XCode Command Line Tools must be installed:
   `xcode-select --install`

   You may need to install XCode, visit the [Apple Developer site](https://developer.apple.com/download/more) and search for "Command Line Tools".
 Then download and install the appropriate file based on your version of macOS and XCode.

   Some users may need to uninstall/reinstall Python 2.x afterwards, depending on their setup.
 (Since there are many ways python is installed, we don't provide instructions for that here)

-2. Install `pip` and `virtualenv`.
-   The methods for installing these two tend to vary from system to system and user to user.

-2. The AdaFruit BTLE package is not hosted on PyPi, which makes it difficult to automatically install when this package is installed via pip.
+4. The AdaFruit BTLE package is not hosted on PyPi, which makes it difficult to automatically install when this package is installed via pip.
 Additionally, this project requires a fork of that project by WonderWorkshop, which as of this writing has not been merged back into the main project.
   `pip install git+git://github.com/playi/Adafruit_Python_BluefruitLE@928669a#egg=Adafruit_BluefruitLE`

 ## Create a new python virtual environment